Libensemble/libensemble/docs/FAQ.rst

     ForkablePdb().set_trace()

-AssertionError - Idle workers
+AssertionError - idle workers
 -----------------------------

 **AssertionError: Should not wait for workers when all workers are idle.**

 with ``mpiexec -np 1 python [calling script].py``

-This error occurs when the manager is waiting, although no workers are busy.
+This error occurs when the manager is waiting although no workers are busy.
 In the above case, this occurs because an MPI libEnsemble run was initiated with only one process, resulting in one manager but no workers.

-Note: this may also occur with two processes if you are using a persistent generator.
+This may also occur with two processes if you are using a persistent generator.
 The generator will occupy the one worker, leaving none to run simulation functions.